 Coolants under pressure have a higher boiling point than water.
-DO NOT open a radiator pressure cap when coolant temperature is above 212 degrees F (100 degrees C) or while engine is running,
+DO NOT open a radiator pressure cap when coolant temperature is above 212°F (100°C) or while engine is running.

-Keep The Unit And Surrounding Area Clean
+Keep the Unit and Surrounding Area Clean

 - Make sure that oily rags are not left on or near the engine. - Remove all unnecessary grease and oil from the unit.
 Accumulated grease and oil can cause overheating and subsequent engine damage and present a potential fire hazard.